mochew/CrisprPr/README.md

 There are two modes for testing:

 #### 1. Input_file mode
---initialization selects the model variant based on how missing values in the prior knowledge were initialized before training:
+--initialization selects the model variant based on how missing values in the prior knowledge were initialized before training: <br />
-binary: model trained with prior knowledge where missing values were filled with 0/1;
+binary: model trained with prior knowledge where missing values were filled with 0/1; <br />
-mean-value: model trained with prior knowledge where missing values were filled with the global mean.
+mean-value: model trained with prior knowledge where missing values were filled with the global mean. <br />
 ```
  python main.py --module test --source file  --initialization binary --input_file ./data/test_sample.csv
 ```